West Bengal: Colonial period

 The Bengal Renaissance and the Brahmo Samaj socio-cultural reform movements significantly influenced the cultural and economic life of Bengal.
-Between 1905 and 1911 an abortive attempt was made to divide the province of Bengal into two zones.
-Bengal suffered from the Great Bengal famine in 1943, which claimed three million lives during World War II.
+Between 1905 and 1911 an abortive attempt was made to partition the province of Bengal into two zones.
+Years later, Bengal then suffered from the Great Bengal famine in 1943, which claimed three million lives during World War II.
 Bengalis played a major role in the Indian independence movement, in which revolutionary groups such as Anushilan Samiti and Jugantar were dominant.
-Armed attempts against the British Raj from Bengal reached a climax when news of Subhas Chandra Bose leading the Indian National Army against the British reached Bengal.
+Armed attempts against the British Raj from Bengal reached a climax when news of Subhas Chandra Bose leading the Indian National Army (INA) against the British reached Bengal.
 The Indian National Army was subsequently routed by the British.